JYZHU03/SDMG/README.md

 # Smooth Diffusion Models

 This is the code for the ICML2025 paper "[SDMG: Smoothing Your Diffusion Models for Powerful Graph Representation Learning]".

-The implementation of NSGNN is built based on [DDM](https://github.com/NeXAIS/DDM).
+The implementation of NSGNN is built based on the previous work [DDM: Directional Diffusion Models](https://github.com/NeXAIS/DDM).
 We thank them for providing the codes and tools.

 **SDMG** bridges the gap between generative and representation learning by aligning low-frequency reconstruction, enhancing performance across graph tasks.
 We evaluated **SDMG** on 11 public graph datasets.